How to Make Easy Chicken Tagine

-Courtesy of the book Bacon Nation by Peter Kaminsky and Marie Rama
+The recipe comes courtesy of the book Bacon Nation by Peter Kaminsky and Marie Rama.

 "This makes a great family dinner,” says Marie Rama, co-author of Bacon Nation.
 “You’ve got orange juice, honey, cinnamon, and ginger — all this wonderful Middle Eastern flavor — and then you add bacon, and you say, ‘Wow — this is better.’ ”